Experimental Study on Reinforcement Learning-based Control of an Acrobot: STUDY AND IMPROVEMENT OF RL CONTROLLER USING SIMULATION

-Cases 7 and 8 consider the scenario of a slight increase of $ \Delta\theta $ and $ \Delta\dot{\theta} $.
-After about 100 episodes, the curve for case 7 lies mostly below the value of $ -2 $ and gets lower than the curve fr case 8 towards the end.
+In cases 7 and 8 we consider the scenario of a slight increase of $ \Delta\theta $ and $ \Delta\dot{\theta} $, as displayed in Fig.\,\ref{fig:case789_posvelgrob}.
+After about 100 episodes, the curve for case 7 lies mostly below the value of $ -2 $ and gets lower than the curve for case 8 towards the end.
 Furthermore, the graph for case 7 shows a notable behaviour of the standard deviation, as it increases strongly towards the end.
+Case 8 considers a strong reduction of the state space from 1441 to 361 states.
+For this case, large fluctuations in the first half of the learning period can be observed.
+Nevertheless, these fluctuations are reduced and the mean value approaches the zero line.